George Chuvalo: Early life and career

-Chuvalo was born on September 12, 1937 to Croat immigrants Stipan and Katica from Ljubuški in the Herzegovina region of what is today Bosnia and Herzegovina.
+Chuvalo was born on September 12, 1937, to Croat immigrants Stipan and Katica from Ljubuški in the Herzegovina region of what is today Bosnia and Herzegovina.
 Chuvalo became the Canadian amateur heavyweight champion in May 1955, defeating Winnipeg's Peter Piper with a first-round knockout (KO) in a tournament final in Regina, Saskatchewan.
 Chuvalo finished his amateur career with a 16–0 record, all by KO within four rounds.
-Nicknamed "Boom Boom", Chuvalo turned professional in 1956, knocking out four opponents in one night to win a heavyweight tournament held by former world champion Jack Dempsey at Maple Leaf Gardens in Toronto on April 26, 1956.
+Originally nicknamed "Boom Boom", Chuvalo turned professional in 1956, knocking out four opponents in one night to win a heavyweight tournament held by former world champion Jack Dempsey at Maple Leaf Gardens in Toronto on April 26, 1956.

 George Chuvalo's rankings as a heavyweight were: number 9 in 1963, number 5 in 1964, number 3 in 1965, number 8 in 1966, number 4 in 1968 and number 7 in 1970.

 Against Ali

 Chuvalo is best known for his two fights against Muhammad Ali.
-He went the distance both times, in each case losing the decision by a wide margin on the scorecards.
+He went the distance both times, in each case, losing the decision by a wide margin on the scorecards.
 The first fight, on March 29, 1966, at Toronto's Maple Leaf Gardens, was for Ali's world heavyweight title.
 "He's the toughest guy I ever fought", said Ali of Chuvalo after the fight.

 Other notable contests

-George also had some losses against famous fighters other than his two losses to Ali.
-In 1957, George lost to Bob Baker, who was ranked as high as number two contender in 1955.
-This was his thirteenth fight and second professional loss.
-He also lost to Zora Folley, who was once ranked as the top contender.
-Among his victories was a win against Doug Jones, who gave Muhammad Ali a closely contested bout in 1963.
+Chuvalo defeated many heavyweights who were top ten contenders, including Johnny Arthur, Julio Mederos, Howard King, Alex Miteff, James J. Parker, Yvon Durelle, Bob Cleroux, Willie Besmanoff, Mike DeJohn, Doug Jones, Bill Nielsen, Dante Cane, Joe Bygraves, Manuel Ramos, Jerry Quarry and Cleveland Williams.
+Some of his controversial losses on decision were to Bob Cleroux (twice), Floyd Patterson (Ring Magazine Fighter of the Year), Ernie Terrell and Oscar Bonavena.
+His two draws against Alex Miteff and Tony Alongi were also controversial.
+In his defeats, Chuvalo failed to go the distance only in 1967 with Joe Frazier, and in 1970 with George Foreman.
+In both cases the referee stopped the fight while Chuvalo was still on his feet.
+He was also disqualified in 1961 against Joe Erskine (for headbutting - after complaining repeatedly about being fouled).
+Chuvalo holds the distinction of never being knocked down in his 93 professional bouts.